siemens/gencmpclient/README.md

 By default any OpenSSL installation available on the system is used.

-It is recommended to set the optional environment variable `OPENSSL_DIR` to specify the absolute or relative path of the OpenSSL installation to use, or some heuristics will try to detect the location.
+It is recommended to set the optional environment variable `OPENSSL_DIR` to specify the absolute or relative path of the OpenSSL installation or local build directory to use, or some heuristics will try to detect the location.
 This must point to the location in the file system from which the subdirectory `include/openssl` is directly accessible with this relative path name.\
+When used with CMake, `$OPENSSL_DIR/OpenSSLConfig.cmake` must exist.

-In case its libraries are in a different location than in the subdirectory `lib`, it is recommended to set also `OPENSSL_LIB`, or some heuristics will try to detect the location.
+In case the OpenSSL libraries are in an unusual location, set also `OPENSSL_LIB`.
+Otherwise some heuristics will try to detect the location.

 For all environment variables specifying a directory, relative paths such as `.` are interpreted relative to the genCMPClient source directory.